nithyaveera/FlightBookingApp-frontend/README.md

 2. Log in with your credentials to access the application.
 3. Use the search functionality to find available flights.
 4. Book a flight by providing the necessary details in the booking form.
-5. View your booking details in the user dashboard Mybooking.
+5. View your booking details in the user dashboard M.
 6. Navigate to the about and contact pages for more information.